Join NLA and take a walk through the historic and financial heart of London, where the oldest and youngest buildings stand side by side.

 In contrast, the nearby ‘groundscraper’ Fen Court by Eric Parry sits at just 15-storeys high, alternatively drawing attention with colourful illuminations emanating from its ‘coronet’ top and a spacious public viewing garden complete with rill.

 New lower height developments like the mixed new/retrofitted Angel Court by Fielden Clegg Bradley Studios and OMA’s Rothschild Bank enhance the Bank Junction area.
 The 2018 RIBA prize-winning Bloomberg Square by Foster + Partners is noted for its co-joined bronze and sandstone offices, covering 3.2 acres surrounded by a bronze running water feature – a nod to the sustainability of the project.

-The walk starts at The City Centre, Basinghall Street, and ends near Liverpool Street Station.
+Walk starts at The City Centre, Basinghall Street